-B. Dan Berger first joined NAFCU in 2006 and has helped expand the association’s reputation into becoming a premier advocate for the credit union industry.
-Since being appointed president and CEO in 2013, Berger who is also an author, economist, and one of Washington’s top lobbyists, has been credited with bringing national attention to key policy issues, while ensuring NAFCU’s members meet policymakers at the highest levels of government.
+B. Dan Berger first joined NAFCU in 2006 and has helped expand the association's reputation into becoming a premiere advocate for the credit union industry.
+Since becoming president and CEO in 2013, Berger, who is also an author, economist, and one of Washington's top lobbyists, is credited with bringing national attention to key policy issues, while ensuring NAFCU's members meet policymakers at the highest levels of government.

-Under Berger’s leadership, NAFCU has grown membership, and subsequently, total assets have grown 41 percent and the association’s revenue has increased 31 percent.
+Under Berger's leadership, NAFCU has grown its membership by 40 percent and now represents 52 percent of the industry's assets.
+Subsequently, total association assets have grown 41 percent and revenue has increased 31 percent.

 With more than 30 years of executive management and government affairs experience, Berger has held key association and business management positions.
 He also served as chief of staff in the U.S. House of Representatives and has been an effective advocate and political strategist for trade groups including the Farm Bureau, Association of Realtors, and various insurance companies.

-Berger earned a master's degree in public administration from Harvard University and a bachelor of science degree in economics from Florida State University.
-He also serves on the Florida State University Alumni Association's National Board of Directors, appointed by FSU President John Thrasher.
-In addition, he was an adjunct professor at The George Washington University in the communications department.
+Berger earned a master's degree in public administration from Harvard University and a bachelor of science degree in economics from The Florida State University.
+He currently serves as Chair-elect of the National Board of Directors for The Florida State University Alumni Association and was an adjunct professor at The George Washington University in the communications department.

 Berger also serves on the board of directors of the conservation group, Bonefish & Tarpon Trust.
 He is an outdoor enthusiast and enjoys spending time with his wife, Aimee, and daughter, Shelby.